ssato/python-anytemplate/README.rst

 Template search paths
 ^^^^^^^^^^^^^^^^^^^^^^^

-The CLI tool (anytemplate_cli) supports to specify the template search paths with -T|--template-path option.
+Template search paths are specified with -T|--template-path option of the CLI tool (anytemplate_cli).
 This is useful when using 'include' directive in templates; ex. -T .:templates/.

-NOTE: The default search path will be [., dir_in_which_given_template_file_is] where templatedir is the directory in which the given template file exists if -T option is not given.
+NOTE: The default search path will be ['.', dir_in_which_given_template_file_is] where templatedir is the directory in which the given template file exists if -T option is not given.
 And even if -T option is used, templatedir will be appended to that search paths at the end.

 Build & Install
 ================